 - a.
 The winner of each Semi-Final round will proceed to the Final Round.
 Should there be less than nine (9) teams advancing to the Semi-Finals and only two Semi-Final matchup, the third team to advance will be selected from the two Semi-Final runner ups based on a formula giving 50% weight to the team's Semi-Final Round score and 50% weight to the team's combined score from the Preliminary Round oral and written phase. - b.
 The teams are free to choose which of their three speakers will present at the Final Round.
-They are not bound by the role the speakers presented in the pre-rounds or Semi-Finals. - c.
+They are not bound by the role the speakers presented in the prerounds or Semi-Finals. - c.
 The Bench of the Final Round will assess the substance of the arguments and the quality of the performance of the three teams.
 It will deliver its judgment and announce the winner of the Competition (to be picked at the discretion of the Bench, one vote per judge).
-The team winning the Final Round will be the winner, regardless of the scoring of the Memorials.
+The team winning the Final Round will be the winner, regardless of the scoring of the Memorials. - d.
+Roles in the final round will be assigned based on a random selection.